 Operating/ investing/ financing activities – practical issues

-A number of practical specific issues relating to classification of cash flows is discussed below.
+A number of practical specific issues relating to the classification of cash flows is discussed below.

 Interest and dividends